-And this year’s Spring Rolls with the mildly spicy, creamy sauce drizzled over the top of the very crispy rolls.
-These are packed full of vegetables and there’s no grease to speak of, but they’ve always been too bland for me.
+The Spring Rolls enjoy a mildly spicy, creamy sauce drizzled over the top of the two very crispy rolls.
+They’re packed full of vegetables and there’s no grease to speak of, but they’ve always tasted too bland for me.
 It’s probably a personal taste thing and this is a very good vegetarian option for those in the mood.
-It’s far more bites than either of the other items for less money.

 Plum Wine Cooler – $8.75